worksgoodcompany/hivefi/eliza/packages/plugin-hivefi/README.md

 # HiveFi Plugin

-A comprehensive plugin for HiveFi that provides essential DeFi functionality and data integration with StarkNet, CoinGecko, DefiLlama, and other critical services.
-This plugin serves as the core infrastructure for interacting with various DeFi protocols and services on StarkNet.
+A comprehensive plugin for HiveFi that provides essential DeFi functionality and data integration with Mantle, CoinGecko, DefiLlama, and other critical services.
+This plugin serves as the core infrastructure for interacting with various DeFi protocols and services on Mantle.

 ## Features

 ### Actions

 1. **Transfer**
-   - Execute token transfers on StarkNet
+   - Execute token transfers on Mantle
    - Handle ERC20 and native token transfers

-2. **Unruggable**
-   - Deploys a token using Unruggable and launches it on Ekubo

-3. **Swap**
+2. **Swap**
-   - Execute token swaps on AVNU
+   - Execute token swaps on Mantle

-4. **Order Management**
-   - Place and take orders on marketplaces

-5. **Subdomain**
-   - Handles Mantle id domains

 ### Providers

 1. **Wallet Provider**
-   - StarkNet wallet integration
+   - Mantle wallet integration
    - Transaction management
    - Key management